jQuery2DotNet/UWP-Samples/FlipView/README.md

-#How to add Page Indicator to FlipView
+#How to add Page Indicator with FlipView UWP

 Basic FlipView
 ```